 To analyze the correlation of HR practices and performance, this study uses the configurational approach with the assumptions that the synergistic effect will result in maximum performance.
-As Razouk statement (2011), that a combination of human resource management practices has a greater impact on productivity than a bunch of effects of some individual practices.
+As Razouk (2011) statement, that a combination of human resource management practices has a greater impact on productivity than a bunch of effects of some individual practices.

-Companies can implement the proper management of human resources that contribute to the success of the organization.
-Similarly, a number of HRM experts believe that the high-performance work system is a key factor for the better performance of the company (Becker & Huselid, 2006; Combs, Liu, Hall & Ketchen, 2006; Macky & Boxall, 2007; Gardner & Wright, 2009).
+A number of HRM experts believe that the high-performance work system is a key factor for the better performance of the company (Becker & Huselid, 2006; Macky & Boxall, 2007; Gardner & Wright, 2009).
 Associated with high-performance work systems, Osterman (2006) asserts that it is a set of HRM practices which are structured to increase the involvement, commitment and competence of employees in achieving corporate goals.
 Although some studies have quite clearly supported the positive correlation of high-performance work systems and the performance, it is still rare that examines the small and medium-scale of enterprise setting.